neonmik/Wave-Machine-Firmware/README.md

                 - Pressing this should cycle between pages:
                     - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now)
                 - Holding this is SHIFT:
-                    - This currently exposes the ADSR for OSC/FLT pages, and extra functions on LFO/ARP pages.
+                    - This currently exposes the envelope pages for OSC/FLT pages, and extra functions on LFO/ARP pages.
 It also exposes various functions to buttons.

             - Button 1 [Old Mod Button]:
-                - Pressing this toggles whatever is available on page on/off
+                - Pressing this toggles LFO on/off
-                - Pressing this with Shift does nothing.
+                - Pressing this with Shift toggles FLT on/off.
-                - Holding this toggles Sub oscillator.
+                - Holding this does nothing.
-                - Holding this with Shift toggles Noise oscillator
+                - Holding this with Shift does nothing.

             - Button 2 [Old Arp Button]:
-                - Pressing this turns on/off Arp
+                - Pressing this toggles on/off Arp
-                - Pressing this with Shift does nothing.
+                - Pressing this with Shift toggles Latch on/off.
-                - Holding this toggles Latch in ARP mode
+                - Holding this does nothing.
                 - Holding this with Shift does nothing.

             - Preset Button: